withaspirit/Elevator-Simulation/README.md

     * Faults are tested using the ElevatorFaultTest file.
     * Added multirun configuration as well as FloorSubsystem, ElevatorSubsystem, and Scheduler configurations to allow multiple main methods to be run at once without needing to run each main method one at a time.
 This allows for fast testing in Intellij.
 This is not required to run multiple main methods in Eclipse as Eclipse already has this functionality built in.
     * Moved Elevator Selection to Scheduler and reworked IntermediateHost to allow for selection of elevators to work properly
+    * Note that there is currently an unhandled case where an Elevator is at floor 1 and moving to floor 3.
+If it receives an request to move to floor 2 just before it is about to pass floor 2, it might not have enough time to stop or send and receive an approachEvent.
+This problem has yet to be dealt with.
   </details>

   ### Contributions